Miss Idaho's Teen

 The Miss Idaho's Teen competition is the pageant that selects the representative of the U.S. state of Idaho in Miss America's Teen pageant.

-Ellie Harris of Roberts was crowned Miss Idaho's Teen on June 17, 2023 at the Colonial Theater in Idaho Falls, Idaho.
-She will compete for the title of Miss America's Teen 2024.
+Lilly Murdock of Rigby was crowned Miss Idaho's Teen on June 13, 2026, at the Colonial Theater in Idaho Falls, Idaho.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-In January of 2023, the official name of the pageant was changed from Miss Idaho’s Outstanding Teen, to Miss Idaho’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Idaho’s Outstanding Teen, to Miss Idaho’s Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen the award/placement was garnered.